Youth-on-Board - Student Application and Guidelines

 |$400||3 meetings or more||4 meetings|

 * Students will be provided with an alternate Host organization if number of scheduled meetings is less than five.
 Students matched to organizations that cannot complete the program, therefore limiting the number of meetings available for the student to attend, will receive their student honorarium in full.

-Students approved for the Pilot will be asked to provide a signed parental/guardian consent form.
+Students approved for the Program will be asked to provide a signed parental/guardian consent form.